 If you are eligible for a special Colorado license, permit, or ID card, you may make an appointment with the DMV by following the instructions on their website at https://www.colorado.gov/pacific/dmv/node/48731/ or by calling them at (303) 205-2335.
 If you need an ITIN number, visit http://www.irs.gov to obtain the Form W-7 and for more information; if you already have a valid SSN, then you are not eligible for an ITIN and you will not be able to obtain a Colorado driver’s license, permit, or ID card at this time.
 Joseph & Hall P.C., PC, intends to post a follow-up on our blog if and when the law changes to extend driving and ID privileges to persons with SSNs.

 *Any person who has falsified documents or used a “fake” SSN, ITIN, driver’s license, permit, or ID may be subject to criminal charges and should consult with an immigration attorney before applying for a Colorado license, permit, or ID card under the law currently in place.

-If you are already a client of Joseph Law Firm and you are concerned about your eligibility for a Colorado driver’s license, permit, or ID, please contact your attorney to discuss your particular case.
-If you are not represented by Joseph Law Firm and have questions about your eligibility under this law or about your immigration status, please contact our office at (303) 297-9171 or click here to schedule a consultation so we can review your case and your options.
+If you are already a client of Joseph & Hall P.C. and you are concerned about your eligibility for a Colorado driver’s license, permit, or ID, please contact your attorney to discuss your particular case.
+If you are not represented by Joseph & Hall P.C. and have questions about your eligibility under this law or about your immigration status, please contact our office at (303) 297-9171 or click here to schedule a consultation so we can review your case and your options.